If you’re younger than that, please have an adult sign up on your behalf.

 Artists or labels first need to apply and select the plan of music distribution, once apply somebody from our team will evaluate the application and we will let know by email if the artist or label get accept it.
 If is select the Artist/ Label will receive an email with a link to register on the platform.
 Also,The most controls the rights to of the content before submit his music to Distribution.
 Copyright infringement is a serious matter and not to be taken lightly.
 The user is liable for all submissions and must own the rights associated to the content.

 This depends on the size of the label & Catalog.
 If you label have a regular number of releases each month or year and have good promotional plans, please contact us before Apply.
 We would be happy to discuss what you require from us and how we can best work with each other.

 For the plan: Pay as You Go

 On the pay, as you go the client will pay per release and the client will keep the 90% of the Royalties

-Label will need to apply for our service and of course, We let you know if is approved, the Pro Distribution plan Is subject to be negotiable.
+Label will need to apply for our service and of course, We let you know if is approved, the Custom plan Is subject to be negotiable.